tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ### Loot Control

-In contrast with most other rule files every rule is evaluated every time. i.e. a succesful loot rule doesn't prevent the other loot rules from firing.
+In contrast with most other rule files every rule is evaluated every time. i.e. a successful loot rule doesn't prevent the other loot rules from firing.
 Loot supports the following actions:

 * `item`: this is a string or a list of strings representing new loot that will be dropped
 * `itemcount`: this is a string representing how many items should drop (optionally depending on looting level).
 For example: "5/7-10/20-30" will drop 5 items at looting 0, 7-10 items at looting 1 and 20-30 items at looting 2 or beyond